sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ### Atomic Operation

 An atomic operation will either happen completely, or it does not happen at all.
-This is no intermediate state, so that the side effects op an atomic operations will not be visible until the operation is complete.
+This is no intermediate state, so that the side effects of an atomic operation will not be visible until the operation is complete.

 In previous analysis, we have seen that `h = new Helper()` can be interleaved